EventStore/documentation/docs/clients/grpc/persistent-subscriptions.md

 For use with an indexing projection such as the system `$by_category` projection.

-EventStoreDB inspects the event for its source stream id, hashing the id to one of 1024 buckets assigned to individual clients.
+KurrentDB inspects the event for its source stream id, hashing the id to one of 1024 buckets assigned to individual clients.
 When a client disconnects, its buckets are assigned to other clients.
 When a client connects, it is assigned some existing buckets.
 This naively attempts to maintain a balanced workload.

 The main aim of this strategy is to decrease the likelihood of concurrency and ordering issues while maintaining load balancing.
 This is **not a guarantee**, and you should handle the usual ordering and concurrency issues.